Skip to main content

 If you are running sessions that include blocklists with filters, you will see this notification on the ‘Today’ screen of your Freedom iOS app:

-How to use Freedom without installing the Freedom Profile
+How to use Freedom without the VPN Profile

 Having trouble?